-- (4) (a) Risks may be grouped by classifications for the establishment of rates and minimum premiums.
+(4) (a) Risks may be grouped by classifications for the establishment of rates and minimum premiums.
 Classification rates may be modified to produce rates for individual separate risks in accordance with rating plans that establish standards for measuring variations in hazards or expense provisions, or both.
 The standards may measure any difference among risks that have a probable effect upon losses or expenses.
-Classifications or modifications of classifications of risks may be established, based upon size, expense, management, individual experience, location or dispersion of hazard, or any other reasonable considerations. - (b) Special risk classifications may be established for private passenger automobile policies.
+Classifications or modifications of classifications of risks may be established, based upon size, expense, management, individual experience, location or dispersion of hazard, or any other reasonable considerations.

+(b) Special risk classifications may be established for private passenger automobile policies.
 Special risk classifications may be based upon favorable aspects of an insured's insured individual's claims history that is 3 years old or older.
-However, a special risk classification Special risk classifications may not be established based solely on anything adverse to the insured in a information contained in an insured individual's driving record that is 3 years old or older. - (C) SPECIAL RISK CLASSIFICATIONS MAY BE ESTABLISHED FOR COMMERCIAL AUTOMOBILE POLICIES.
-SPECIAL RISK CLASSIFICATIONS FOR COMMERCIAL AUTOMOBILE POLICIES MAY BE BASED UPON FAVORABLE ASPECTS OF AN INSURED'S CLAIMS HISTORY THAT IS 5 YEARS OLD OR OLDER.
-SPECIAL RISK CLASSIFICATIONS FOR COMMERCIAL AUTOMOBILE POLICIES MAY NOT BE ESTABLISHED BASED UPON LOSS EXPERIENCE THAT IS 5 YEARS OLD OR OLDER. - (c)(D) Classifications and modifications apply to all risks under the same or substantially the same circumstances or conditions. - (d)(E) As used in subsection (4)(b), "private passenger automobile policy" means an automobile insurance policy issued to individuals or families but does not include policies known as commercial automobile policies."
+However, a special risk classification Special risk classifications may not be established based on anything adverse to the insured in a information contained in an insured individual's driving record that is 3 years old or older.

+(c) Special risk classifications may be established for commercial automobile policies.
+Special risk classifications for commercial automobile policies may be based upon favorable aspects of an insured's claims history that is 5 years old or older.
+Special risk classifications for commercial automobile policies established for an insured's adverse loss experience may not use more than the most recent 5 years of claims history that is available.

+(d) Classifications and modifications apply to all risks under the same or substantially the same circumstances or conditions.

+(e) As used in subsection (4)(b), "private passenger automobile policy" means an automobile insurance policy issued to individuals or families but does not include policies known as commercial automobile policies."

-- Section 2.
-Section 33-18-210, MCA, is amended to read: - "33-18-210.
+Section 2.
+Section 33-18-210, MCA, is amended to read:

+"33-18-210.
 Unfair discrimination and rebates prohibited -- property, casualty, and surety insurances.
-(1) A title, property, casualty, or surety insurer or an employee, representative, or insurance producer of an insurer may not, as an inducement to purchase insurance or after insurance has been effected, pay, allow, or give or offer to pay, allow, or give, directly or indirectly, a: - (a) rebate, discount, abatement, credit, or reduction of the premium named in the insurance policy;
+(1) A title, property, casualty, or surety insurer or an employee, representative, or insurance producer of an insurer may not, as an inducement to purchase insurance or after insurance has been effected, pay, allow, or give or offer to pay, allow, or give, directly or indirectly, a:

+(a) rebate, discount, abatement, credit, or reduction of the premium named in the insurance policy;